 In this post and series of articles, I’m going to share the more traditional view of chart patterns.
 I’m going to share the art form in the way that I learned it.
-Along the way, I will add some of my own commentary and distinctions from personal use, but for the most part, my intention is to stay true to the original usage of the patterns.
+Along the way, I will add some of my commentary and distinctions from personal use, but for the most part, I intend to stay true to the original usage of the patterns.

 This should encourage you.
 When you approach chart patterns the way they were originally used, I expect you will find they work much better, much more consistently, and as a result, you will have the opportunity to make much bigger profits when trading patterns!

 Chart patterns are patterns of price behavior that appear on a price chart.
 They are the result of the mass of traders trying to decide what is the next direction for a stock.

 These are the type of questions traders are asking.
 Even if it is on a subconscious level, every trader wants to have even more confidence; they are making the right decisions.

 Chart patterns occur when the masses start to ask the same questions at the same time.
 It causes a pause in the trend.
 Rather than the trend going straight up, it takes a break before continuing.
 Or perhaps instead of continuing the trend reverses.